ALDI Factory Advancement Project

-ALDI is committed to promoting human rights in the garment industry.
-With the ALDI Factory Advancement (AFA) Project, the ALDI SOUTH Group, together with ALDI North, has introduced an effective tool to deliver change in factories that produce our garments in Bangladesh.
+The ALDI SOUTH Group is committed to promoting human rights in the garment industry.
+Together with ALDI Nord, we introduced our ALDI Factory Advancement (AFA) Project, an effective tool that delivered change in factories that produce our garments in Bangladesh.

 “I realised that my opinion and my ideas are important in order to advance my factory.
 We learned how to use good communication and dialogue to resolve any problems or conflicts in the factory.”

 Rabeya, worker of an AFA Project factory

 The key to the project’s success was the active involvement of the workers.
 Approximately 85,000 workers and their managers in 40 participating factories benefitted from the project and experienced positive changes in their day-to-day working environment.